 - No pharmacy nearby

 Although there are certainly advantages to using a rural health clinic, there are also some drawbacks.
-For starters, these clinics may not offer all the same services as larger hospitals or medical centers due to staffing or financial constraints.
+For starters, these clinics may not offer the same range of services as larger hospitals or medical centers due to staffing or financial constraints.

 This means that if you need emergency care or specialty care such as surgery or cancer treatment, you may need to travel outside your area for additional services.
-We have to drive an hour away to see a specialty doctor or an eye doctor.
+We have to drive an hour to see a specialist or an eye doctor.

 Recently, we learned that pregnant women in our rural area have to travel even further.
 I can’t imagine having to drive 3 hours to have a baby while in labor.

-Back there, we had to make appointments way in advance and still be waiting in the waiting area for a much longer amount of time once we had an appointment.
+Back there, we had to make appointments way in advance and still wait in the waiting area for a much longer time once we had one.

 Being Prepared If You Are Unable To Get To Services